Veams/cli/docs/generate.md

 - installation of provided blueprint templates possible
 - custom types?
 No problem!

-Means, to scaffold blueprints is not limited to `Veams`.
+Means, to scaffold blueprints is not limited to ``VEAMS``.

-You can use it in React, Angular, Vue, Veams or even non javascript projects.
+You can use it in React, Angular, Vue, `VEAMS` or even non javascript projects.

 [//]: #         ({{/wrapWith}})
 [//]: #     ({{/wrapWith}})